stefangabos/world_countries/README.md

 > Please note that when importing ```countries.sql``` if your database already contains a table named "countries", it will be deleted!

+## How can you help?

+You can help by making the list compatible with other database systems